-Pictured from left to right: ‘Duchess of Cornwall’; ‘Prince of Wales’, ‘Duke of Cornwall’, or ‘Duke of Rothesay’; ‘Queen of the United Kingdom, Canada, Australia, and New Zealand’ or ‘Head of the Commonwealth’; ‘Duke of Edinburgh’; ‘Duke of Cambridge’; ‘Duchess of Cambridge’.
+Featured image (from left to right): 'Duchess of Cornwall'; 'Prince of Wales', 'Duke of Cornwall', or 'Duke of Rothesay'; 'Queen of the United Kingdom, Canada, Australia, and New Zealand' or 'Head of the Commonwealth'; 'Duke of Edinburgh'; 'Duke of Cambridge'; 'Duchess of Cambridge'.

 Peerage, as you shall see, tests the heart of our democracy, for it enshrines the idea of an upper class and a political elite, who happily and covertly exploit the obfuscated networks of wealth and laws available to them for their own benefit.
 How do we tame such organised unfairness or even begin to challenge it?
 We don’t.
 In fact, we award these people with their own titles of nobility.
 In this way—and many more—aristocracy naturally corrupts the integrity of our democracy.
 Allow me to explain.

 Peerage in the UK, a legal system of hereditary and lifetime titles, epitomises democratic inequality.
 The story begins in the Middle Ages but the custom still lingers today.